×

 He won his third major at the 2018 PGA Championship at Bellerive, shooting a major-championship-record-tying 264 over 72 holes.
 His 2018 victories in the US Open and the PGA Championship were the first instance of that double since Tiger Woods in 2000.
 He won his fourth major at the 2019 PGA Championship at Bethpage Black.

-After missing the cut at last year’s Masters he admitted that he tried to break his car window with his fist.
+After missing the cut at the 2022 Masters he admitted that he tried to break his car window with his fist.

 He began The Masters in 2023 in 118th place in the world rankings but finished joint second and rose to 39th.
-His victory at the PGA takes him to 13th in the rankings.
-He has no standing in the FedEx Cup because he is not a PGA Tour member.
+His victory at the PGA Championship in 2023 took him to 13th in the rankings.
+He is now 37th.

 Last 10 Major Results